asti711/OS-project-part2/Readme.md

 SVM loads executables into memory and creates processes for each image.
 It then starts execution of the first process on the virtual CPU sequentally.

-Your task is to write implementation for each scheduler in `kernel.c` and `kernel.h`.
-Use approaches described in the course book.
+Your task is to write memory management components and hardware subsystems.
+Search for `TODO` comments in `svm` and `svmasm`.

 ### SVMASM